Skew key polynomials and a generalized Littlewood-Richardson rule: Abstract

 \section{Abstract}

-Young's lattice is a partial order on integer partitions whose saturated chains correspond to standard Young tableaux, the combinatorial objects that generate the Schur basis for symmetric functions.
+Young's lattice is a partial order on integer partitions whose saturated chains correspond to standard Young tableaux, \svw{one type of combinatorial object that generates} the Schur basis for symmetric functions.
 Generalizing Young's lattice, we introduce a new partial order on weak compositions that we call the key poset.
 Saturated chains in this poset correspond to standard key tableaux, the combinatorial objects that generate the key polynomials, a nonsymmetric polynomial generalization of the Schur basis.
 Generalizing skew Schur functions, we define skew key polynomials in terms of this new poset.
 Using weak dual equivalence, we give a nonnegative weak composition Littlewood--Richardson rule for the key expansion of skew key polynomials, generalizing the flagged Littlewood--Richardson rule of Reiner and Shimozono.